x3tb3t/hyde/_posts/2018-08-03-Frida-Introduction.md

 title: Frida introduction - Android edition
 ---

+On this post we'll see how to setup Frida for Android and how to develop basic instrumentation scripts.

 <a href="#what-is-frida">What is Frida</a><br/>
 <a href="#setup-frida-for-android">Setup Frida for Android</a><br/>
 <a href="#python-skeleton---attach-to-a-process">Python skeleton - Attach to a process</a><br/>